-Corequisite: ELTE-0063 Communications Theory

-A key skill for any technologist is having the ability to properly measure signals and interference to detect and resolve issues with communication devices and within systems.
-This course introduces students to specialized frequency domain test equipment used for the measurement and analysis of complex Radio Frequency and Microwave Communication signals.
-Students learn test methods used to determine the performance of communications equipment and quality of various signal types using RF Signal Sources and Analyzers.
+Prerequisite: ELTE-0058 Instruments and Measurements 1 A key skill for any technologist is having the ability to properly measure signals and interference to detect and resolve issues with communication devices and systems.
+This course introduces students to specialized frequency domain test equipment used for the measurement and analysis of complex communications.
+Students will become proficient with several methods of testing communications equipment and devices using digital storage oscilloscopes (DSOs), radio frequency signal sources and communications analyzers.